Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

-This quick and easy fabric bookmark is perfect for your special someone on Valentine's Day, or just to show your love of books!
-These three hearts in a row are made from felt, making this is an easy sewing project.
+This quick and easy fabric bookmark is perfect for your special someone on Valentine's Day—or to show your love of books!
+These three hearts are made from felt, making this an easy sewing project.
 Each heart can be decorated in a number of ways using basic materials like buttons, glitter, ribbon, or simple embroidery.
-This bookmark is so charming, you'll want to make one for yourself and more for everyone you love!
+This bookmark is so charming that you'll want to make one for yourself and more for everyone you love!

 - Sewing needle and thread in a coordinating color(s)

 - Buttons, glitter, sequin, ribbon, and other materials to decorate your hearts: I show three different ways to embellish your hearts in this tutorial, but you can use whatever materials you choose or leave your hearts plain.

 - A few common pins to help with sewing

 - Scissors, pencil, ruler, and possibly fabric glue

 How to Make a Heart Bookmark